 - Build competences, knowledge and skills, e.g. through mixed classrooms and workshops whereby students and professionals learn together.

-- Networking with other extra-academic actors, academics and students, and establish long-term collaborations with CHARM-EU and its five partner universities.
+- Network with other extra-academic actors, academics and students, and establish long-term collaborations with CHARM-EU and its eight partners.

 - Recruit CHARM-EU students for internships/traineeships and jobs and/or help to develop knowledge and skills among (potential) future employees.